brainboard/docs/cloud-design/code-edition.md

 Brainboard aims for a synchronized experience between the visual design and the code:

-* **Diagram/ID Card to Code:** Any modifications made to your infrastructure through the visual diagram (dragging, moving resources) or by configuring resources via their [ID Card](design-area/id-card.md) will automatically trigger a re-generation of the relevant Terraform code, which you will see updated in the Code Edition panel.
+* **Diagram/Resource Configuration to Code:** Any modifications made to your infrastructure through the visual diagram (dragging, moving resources) or by configuring resources via the [Resource Configuration](resource-configuration.md) panel will automatically trigger a re-generation of the relevant Terraform code, which you will see updated in the Code Edition panel.
 * **Code to Diagram:** Changes saved in the Code Editor that define new resources or modify existing ones in a way that impacts the diagram's structure (e.g., adding a `resource` block) will be reflected visually.
 New resources are typically appended to the diagram and may require manual placement.